auraphp/Aura.Router/README.md

 The `{id}` token is any series of non-slash characters, and the `{format}` token is an optional dot-format file extension (including the dot itself).

-If you want calls to `attachResource()` to create REST routes in a different way, use the `setResourceCallable()` method to your own callable:
+If you want calls to `attachResource()` to create a different series of REST routes, use the `setResourceCallable()` method to set your own callable to create them.

 ```php
 <?php